unahouExosite/docs/portals/README.md

 * The token expires in 30 days once its generated.

+##### Permissions

+One of the following:

+* User can get his own token.
+* User must have at least `d_u_view` [permission](#permission-object) to the domain.

 ##### Request

-Request string.
+* Request string.
-* `"reDirect"` - URL when login fail reDirect to where.
+    * `"reDirect"` - URL when login fail reDirect to where..

-Request body is empty.
+* Request body is empty.

 ##### Response

-On success, response has HTTP status 200.

-On failure, response has HTTP status of 400 or greater.
+* `200 OK`: Returned if the token is created successfully.
+* `403 Forbidden`: one of the following:
+    * Returned if the caller user is not authenticated.
+    * Returned if the caller user does not have permission to get callee user token.
+* `404 Not Found`: Returned if the user id is invalid.

 ##### Example